jamesweakley/flaker/README.md

-The implementation uses a Snowflake External Function that calls out to the library via API Gateway, where it executes on a Lambda function.
+The implementation uses a Snowflake External Function that calls out to the library via API Gateway, where it executes in a Lambda function.

 You can use any of the standard providers listed [here](https://faker.readthedocs.io/en/master/providers.html).